Pratham-Modi/NullClassInternship_Task3_KnowledgeUpdater/README.md

 # 🧠 Task 3: AI-Powered Knowledge Updater

+This project empowers users to interact with a continuously evolving AI knowledge base combining local data storage with powerful language models.

 This project is a smart and efficient **Knowledge Updater chatbot** that allows users to:

 - 🔍 Ask questions on general topics